-What Does Hyaluronic Acid Do?
+What does Hyaluronic Acid do?

-Is Sodium Hyaluronate The Same As Hyaluronic Acid?
+Is Sodium Hyaluronate the same as Hyaluronic Acid?

-What Is Fragmented Hyaluronic Acid?
+What is fragmented Hyaluronic Acid?

 Fragmented Hyaluronic Acid is a form of Hyaluronic Acid that is in tiny pieces that are more easily able to penetrate the surface layers of skin.
+Within our formulas, this form of Hyaluronic Acid helps visibly smooth and plump while helping to improve skin elasticity and reduce the appearance of lines and wrinkles.

-What Skin Type Should Use Hyaluronic Acid?
+What is 11kDa Hyaluronic Acid?